scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-arrow.md

 With data converted to and from Arrow, it can then be saved and loaded from Parquet files.
 [Arrow's official Parquet documentation](https://arrow.apache.org/docs/python/parquet.html) provides instructions for converting Arrow to and from Parquet, but Parquet is a sufficiently important file format that Awkward has specialized functions for it.

-The [ak.to_parquet](https://awkward-array.readthedocs.io/en/latest/_auto/ak.to_parquet.html) function writes Awkward Arrays as Parquet files.
+The {func}`ak.to_parquet` function writes Awkward Arrays as Parquet files.
 It has relatively few options.

 ```{code-cell} ipython3
 ak_array = ak.Array([{"x": 1.1, "y": [1]}, {"x": 2.2, "y": [1, 2]}, {"x": 3.3, "y": [1, 2, 3]}])